 - Escape from Monkey Island: The central MacGuffin is the Ultimate Insult, a magical device that so thoroughly and ruthlessly mocks a subject that they permanently become an Extreme Doormat afterward.
 In the last act it's revealed to work by speaking in a primal tongue that bypasses the limitations of normal language and speaks directly to the soul: specifically, it's monkey jabber.

-- In Far Cry Primal the Wenja, Izila, and Udam all speak variations of Conlang based on what linguists think language would have sounded like roughly 7,000 years prior to the evolution of Proto-Indo European language.
-PIE would eventually birth the Indo-Iranian, Germanic, Balto-Slavic, and Romance languages that much of the modern world now speaks some 10,000 years later.
+- Far Cry Primal: The Wenja, Izila, and Udam all speak variations of a Conlang based on what linguists think the distant ancestor of Proto-Indo European (PIE) might have sounded like circa 10,000 BCE.
+PIE would eventually birth (among others) the Indo-Iranian, Germanic, Balto-Slavic, and Romance language families that much of the modern world now speaks.

-- In Fate/stay night, certain magi from the Age of Gods are able to speak "Divine Words", allowing them to cast powerful spells with a single word or gesture when it would take entire teams of modern magi in the present day chanting for several minutes together to produce the same effect.
+- Fate/stay night: Certain magi from the Age of Gods can speak "Divine Words", allowing them to cast powerful spells with a single word or gesture when it would take entire teams of modern magi in the present day chanting for several minutes together to produce the same effect.
 Caster abuses this with abandon to bombard her foes with Beam Spam, vaporizing anyone unwary of her.